Skip to content

 - If you were hit by a commercial vehicle, was the vehicle properly maintained?

-- Who were the best medical specialists in my area to begin my treatment with?
+- Who were the best medical specialists in your area to begin my treatment with?
 (Physicians in rural areas often are not familiar with brain injury complaints and can get the treatment off to a bad start).

 - Does an application for social security disability need to be make on behalf of the injured party?

 - What available insurance is in place to begin to pay medical bills or to pay for my damages?
-Is there uninsured motorist coverage available?
+Is uninsured motorist coverage available?

 - Was there a defective vehicle part that caused the accident or injury?
 Has it been properly preserved?